yashbrahmbhatt/LazyFramework/README.md

        <summary>
          <b>Templates</b>
        </summary>
        The templates folder includes mainly some .html and .txt files that contain the subject and body of the emails to send across various module templates.
-It also contains the excel file template for the BasicReporter, as well as, an excel file that has a connection to load queue items from Orchestrator into a pivot table, in case you don't want to use a reporter at all.
+It also contains the excel file template for the BasicReporter.
      </details>
 </details>